Advertiser Disclosure

 Key Takeaways

-• Los Angeles International Airport (LAX) has a free shuttle bus service that runs in a counter-clockwise loop every 10 minutes.
+• Los Angeles International Airport (LAX) has a free shuttle bus service that runs in a counterclockwise loop every 10 minutes.

-The renovation should ease congestion on the loop road that serves all terminals since passengers can utilize more efficient methods of transport — such as an automated people mover.
-This service will connect the central terminal area of the airport to the Economy Parking Lot, an “Intermodal Transportation Facility” for public transport, and the central car rental facility.
-Updates are being worked on in phased projects, with full completion expected in 2027.
+The renovation should ease congestion on the loop road that serves all terminals, since passengers will be able to utilize more efficient methods of transport, such as an automated people mover.
+This service will connect the airport’s central terminal area to the economy parking lot, an Intermodal Transportation Facility for public transport, and the central car rental facility.

 LAX Airport Layout